What Is a Signature Loan, and Should You Use One?

 The rate you pay primarily depends on your credit.
 With high credit scores, you may pay a rate in the single-digits.
 But with less-than-perfect credit, signature loans can be as expensive as credit cards.
 For example, some lenders charge rates around 30% APR.

 Because there is no physical asset to secure a signature loan, the amount you can borrow may be relatively small.
-For example, home loans may be hundreds of thousands of dollars, but the property (ideally worth more than the loan amount) secures the loan.
+For example, home loans can be hundreds of thousands of dollars, but the property (ideally worth more than the loan amount) secures the loan.
 With signature loans, your credit, income, and other factors determine how much you can borrow.
 A history of successfully borrowing and repaying should enable you to borrow more.
 But new borrowers (or those with negative items in their credit reports) may be limited to smaller loans.

 If you don’t have sufficient credit or income to get approved for a signature loan, you have several options:

 - Ask a cosigner to apply for the loan with you.
-The cosigner promises to repay, so they’re 100% responsible if you can’t make payments for any reason.
+The co-signer promises to repay, so they’re 100% responsible if you can’t make payments for any reason.

 - Pledge collateral and use a secured loan instead.
 Collateral can include vehicles, valuables, assets in bank or investment accounts, and more.